LiemDQ/LiemDQ.github.io/content/posts/kantrowitz.md

 ![Hyperloop drag coefficient](/img/kantrowitz/hyperloop_drag_coefficient.png "Drag coefficient of the MIT hyperloop pod.
 The flow chokes at a pod speed of ~M = 0.675.")

-Amusingly enough, a lot of the concept art depicts pods with gigantic compressors in the front.
+Despite this, a lot of the concept art for Hyperloops depicts pods with gigantic compressors in the front.
 ![Hyperloop concept art](/img/kantrowitz/hyperloopstationzeleros.png "The compressor fans really help the cool factor though, and when it comes to multibillion dollar infrastructure projects, isn't that what counts?")

 ### What about supersonic Hyperloop pods?